Corona Renderer for 3ds Max Installation Process

-- Before running your host application, make sure that your computer is connected to the Internet.
+- Before running 3ds Max, make sure that your computer is connected to the Internet.

-- Start your host application (3ds Max, Cinema 4D), change the renderer to Corona, and run a render in any scene (even empty).
+- Start 3ds Max, change the renderer to Corona Renderer, and run a render in any scene (even empty).
 A window will pop up prompting for activation.
-Follow the directions on screen to activate Corona.
+Follow the directions on screen to activate Corona Renderer.

 Note: if you need any help with the activation process, or if you need to use some other activation method, see: Activating Corona Renderer for 3ds Max.